kovac031/DevQuestionsAndAnswers_CSharp/README.md

 ```

 ## 43. what is Entity Framework?
+Entity Framework (EF) is an Object-Relational Mapping (ORM) framework developed by Microsoft.

+Object-Relational Mapping (ORM) is a programming technique and framework that allows developers to work with databases using object-oriented concepts.
+It bridges the gap between the relational databases, which store data in tables, and object-oriented programming languages, which use objects to represent data and behavior.

 ## 44. what are Context and Entity classes in EF?
 ## 45. explain asynchronous method calls with async/await pattern.
 ## 46. what is Dependency Injection.
 How and why is it used?